-If you have pelvic inflammatory disease or acute cervix inflammation, your doctor may advise against a LEEP.
-A cone biopsy, which is done surgically, might be a better choice for you.
+If you have a pelvic inflammatory disease or acute cervix inflammation, your doctor may advise against a LEEP.
+A cone biopsy, which is done surgically, might be better for you.
 Some doctors will recommend a laser procedure (or cryotherapy) where the area of concern is frozen and subsequently dies and sloughs off.

 Are there any risks?

 LEEP is safe and effective.
 There are just a few risks.

 - Bleeding during or after the procedure (though the tool helps seal the surrounding blood vessels to minimize this risk)

 - Scarring on the cervix depending on the amount of tissue the doctor needs to remove